k4ntz/NUDGE/README.md

-# LogicRL
+# NUDGE

-This is the code for RL agents using logic.
+This is the code for NUDGE the logic RL agents.
 ![](image/LogicRL.png)

 ## Installation